NetCologne/cloudpbx-docs/README.md

 https://netcologne-cpbxdoku.netlify.app/
 =============

-This repository is the netcologne cloud pbx documentation web site built with Hugo & Doks.
+This repository is the netcologne cloud pbx documentation web site.

 ## Development